-This course has classroom lectures, fieldwork, and online assignments, quizzes, and exams.
+This course has in-person (initially synchronous online lectures), in-person field activities, asynchronous online activities, online assignments, quizzes and discussions, and two in-person exams.
 This course requires the daily use of a computer with Internet connectivity.
 Course materials such as the syllabus, assignment instructions, and exams are on the Canvas Learning Management System (Canvas) course website at http://sjsu.instructure.com.
 You are responsible for regularly checking Canvas for announcements and emails from your instructor.